trisacrypto/trisa/docs/content/gds/admin/configuration/trtl.en.md

 weight: 40
 ---

 TrtlDb is a globally replicated key-value store that uses anti-entropy for eventually consistent replication that minimizes egress costs, maximizes availability, and is partition tolerant.
-It exposes unary and streaming APIs for data accesses and is secured via mTLS connections.
+It exposes unary and streaming APIs for data access and is secured via mTLS connections.
 Its environment variables are prefixed with the `TRTL_` tag.
 The primary configuration is as follows:

 | EnvVar               | Type   | Default | Description                                                                                                      |
 |----------------------|--------|---------|------------------------------------------------------------------------------------------------------------------|